 Because credit unions are co-ops, they’re owned by the customers who do their banking there.
 That means there aren’t any outside shareholders the credit union has to make a profit for — unlike at a bank.

 You can easily find out which credit unions you’re eligible to join at YourMoneyFurther.com, which is sponsored by a trade group called the Credit Union National Association.

 As an alternative, you can go to MyCreditUnion.gov, which is an official U.S. government website.
 There you can use the CU Locator tool to comparison shop different credit unions.

 Online banks can offer better deals than traditional brick-and-mortar banks because they have no overhead with physical branches.
 You can expect lower fees and higher interest rates.

 Some of the top online banks you may want to check out include:

 In addition to online-only banks, Clark has also more recently been telling people about a new breed of fintech players that offer high rates of interest on your savings.

-But both fintech companies offer savers the chance to earn 20 to 25 times more interest on their money than the average bank.
+But both fintech companies offer savers the chance to earn more than 15 times more interest on their money than the average bank.
 And they both have no fees and expanded FDIC insurance on deposits of up to $1 million.